Guadeloupe: Sport

+The country has a passion for cycling.
+Since 1948 it has hosted the Tour de Guadeloupe.
+In 2013, 2015 to 2020 and since 2022, the tour has been on the UCI Europe Tour calendar.
+It hosted the French Track Cycling Championships in 2009.
+The Vélodrome Amédée Détraux is the largest velodrome in the Antilles.
+It has a capacity for 9000 spectators.

-Football is popular in Guadeloupe, and several notable footballers are of Guadeloupean origin, including Marius Trésor, Stéphane Auvray, Ronald Zubar and his younger brother Stéphane, Miguel Comminges, Dimitri Foulquier, Bernard Lambourde, Anthony Martial, Alexandre Lacazette, Thierry Henry, Lilian Thuram, William Gallas, Layvin Kurzawa, Mikael Silvestre, Thomas Lemar, Mathys Tel, Kingsley Coman and David Regis.
+Football is the second most popular sport in Guadeloupe behind cycling, and several notable footballers were born in Guadeloupe, including Marius Trésor, Lilian Thuram, David Sommeil, Jocelyn Angloma, Thomas Lemar, Ronald Zubar and his younger brother Stéphane, Claudio Beauvue, Miguel Comminges, Bernard Lambourde, when others are of Guadeloupean origin like, Dimitri Foulquier, Anthony Martial, Alexandre Lacazette, Thierry Henry, William Gallas, Mikael Silvestre, Mathys Tel, Kingsley Coman.

-The Guadeloupe football team were 2007 CONCACAF Gold Cup semi-finalists, defeated by Mexico.
+The Guadeloupe football team were 2007 CONCACAF Gold Cup semi-finalists for its first appearance in the tournament, defeated by Mexico.

-Basketball is popular.
-Best known players from Guadeloupe are the NBA players Rudy Gobert, Mickaël Piétrus, Johan Petro, Rodrigue Beaubois, and Mickael Gelabale.
+Basketball is the fourth popular sport on the island.
+Best known players from Guadeloupe are, former NBA players Mickaël Piétrus and his brother Florent Piétrus, Rodrigue Beaubois, and Mickael Gelabale.
+When the NBA players Rudy Gobert and Johan Petro are of Guadeloupean heritage from their roots.

+The twelve-time world champion & three-time Gold Olympic medalist Teddy Riner is one of the famous known athletes who was born on the island.
+He is also a five-time European champion, a four-time World Masters gold medalist, and an eleven-time Grand Slam winner.

 Several track and field athletes, such as Marie-José Pérec, Patricia Girard-Léno, Christine Arron, and Wilhem Belocian, are also Guadeloupe natives.

 The island has produced many world-class fencers.
-Yannick Borel, Daniel Jérent, Ysaora Thibus, Anita Blaze, Enzo Lefort and Laura Flessel were all born and raised in Guadeloupe.
+Yannick Borel, Daniel Jérent, Ysaora Thibus, Anita Blaze and the most known of all black fencers Laura Flessel were all born and raised in Guadeloupe.
 According to Olympic gold medalist and world champion Yannick Borel, there is a good fencing school and a culture of fencing in Guadeloupe.

 Even though Guadeloupe is part of France, it has its own sports teams.
 Rugby union is a small but rapidly growing sport in Guadeloupe.